melsman/melsman.github.io/cv.md

 #### Organisational Work and Training

-During my time at SimCorp, I have participated in a series of courses developed by FTP (Financial Training Partners) covering a number of topics including theoretical pricing of financial derivatives.
-Since May 2009, I have worked as Team Leader in the Instrument Modeling Language team at SimCorp.
+During my time at [SimCorp](http://www.simcorp.com), I participated in a series of courses developed by FTP (Financial Training Partners) covering a number of topics including theoretical pricing of financial derivatives.
+From May 2009 to 2012, I worked as Team Leader in the Instrument Modeling Language team at SimCorp.

 August 2007 to May 2008, I served as the head of the international technical ITU program Software Development and Technology.
 From